google/exposure-notifications-server/docs/design/verification_protocol.md

 To calculate the HMAC, the device must create the following cleartext string:
 `key[,key]`

-Where the keys are base64 encoded, and then lexicographically sorted.
+Each `key` segment contains the following data, period separated: `base64(TEK)`, `rolling period start`, `rolling period count`, `transmission risk`.

-Each `key` segment contains the following data, period separated: `key`, `rolling period start`, `rolling period count`, `transmission risk`.
+The `key` segments are sorted lexicographically based on the base64 encoding.

 As an example: